 The diagram is part of a US Army report, a product of Operation Crossbow, the overall operation against all German long range weapons.
 Crossbow intelligence and targeting had resulted in the destruction of Peenemünde and the other fixed launch sites and many V-1 Buzz Bomb launching sites.

-The saddest part of the entire "Vengeance Weapon" program was that an estimated 12,000 forced laborers and concentration camp workers died under terrible conditions while producing the over 3,000 V-2s that resulted in an estimated 9,000 Allied civilians and military.
+The saddest part of the entire "Vengeance Weapon" program was that an estimated 12,000 forced laborers and concentration camp workers died under terrible conditions while producing the over 3,000 V-2s that resulted in an estimated 9,000 Allied civilians and military deaths.
 The deaths include a few hundred German soldiers and non-combatants in Germany and The Netherlands killed by faulty rockets soon after or during launch.

 A principal camp for the Mittlewerk complex of factories and supporting facilities used workers from the camp codenamed "Dora," a subcamp of Buchenwald, until liberated by US Army troops in April, 1945.